squid-cache/squid-cache.github.io/Features/SmpScale.rst

 == Progress and Dependencies ==

 This constitutes how the Squid-3 maintainer sees the current work flowing towards SMP support.
-There are likely to be problems and unexpected things encountered at every turn.
+There are likely to be problems and unexpected things encountered at every turn, starting with the disagreements on this view itself.

  http://www.squid-cache.org/Devel/papers/threading-notes.txt while old still contains a good and valid analysis of the SMP problems inside Squid which must be hurdled.